 The pastoral team

-The pastoral team is made up of Pastor Thierry Rouquet (federated pastor, recognised by the Fédération des Eglises Evangéliques Baptistes de France, FEEBF), his wife Raymonde (parish assistant), a pastoral assistant Christian Berbié and his wife Véronique.
+The pastoral team is made up of our minister Thierry Rouquet (recognised by the French Evangelical Baptist Federation, FEEBF), his wife Raymonde (parish assistant), a pastoral assistant Christian Berbié and his wife Véronique.

-Married for 42 years, they have 2 daughters and 5 grandchildren.
+They have been married for 42 years and, have 2 daughters and 5 grandchildren.

-Their commitment to the Chapel dates back to 2008.
+Their commitment to “La Chapelle” dates back to 2008.

-Thierry, the son of a pastor, made his own approach to the Lord.
-Raymonde, for her part, underwent a radical conversion.
-For both of them, serving God and the Church has become a matter of course, and serving together a certainty.
+Thierry, the son of a pastor, Made his own steps towards the Lord whereas Raymonde, underwent a radical conversion.
+For both of them, the natural course of things and obvious choice was to serve God and the church together.
 To prepare for this, Thierry studied theology at the Jean Calvin faculty in Aix-en-Provence.
-Raymonde, for her part, has devoted herself to serving the church by putting her talents to good use, particularly in the service of worship, accompanied by Thierry, a guitarist by trade.
+As for Raymonde, she has devoted herself to serving the church by putting her talents to good use, particularly in the service of worship, accompanied by Thierry, a guitarist by trade.

-In 2007 Thierry was welcomed into the Fédération de Églises évangéliques baptistes de France (F.E.E.B.F.), and in 2008 the couple responded to the pastoral call from La Chapelle, where Thierry works as a federated pastor.
+In 2007 Thierry was welcomed into the Fédération de Églises évangéliques baptistes de France (F.E.E.B.F.), and in 2008 the couple responded to the pastoral call from La Chapelle, where Thierry works as minister.

-Married for 44 years, Véronique and Christian are the parents of four children and grandparents of seven grandchildren.
-They met Jesus when they were young and became involved in worship at an early age.
+Véronique and Christian have been married for 44 years and are the parents of four children and grandparents of seven grandchildren.
+They encountered Jesus when they were young and became involved in worship at an early age.
 In 1984, a Bible verse (Luke 12 vt 42) awakened a growing pastoral vocation in Christian.

-Véronique, for her part, has always been sensitive to the needs of those around her, a concern that has guided her professional choices and her voluntary commitments.
+Véronique, has always been sensitive to the needs of those around her, a concern that has guided her professional choices and her voluntary commitments.

 Over time, Véronique felt God’s call to take care of the Church.
 In 2006, they joined our community, where they felt welcomed and free to get involved.